giellalt/lang-myv/script/00_readme.txt

 1. question: is this structure be transfered as 2 meaning groups (semicolon as separator) in which the first one contains only one t-element and the second one 3 (comma as separator)

+{answer 1. do not break into separate elements.}

 2. question: if so which meaning to match with the first one of the first e element in the N_xxx-file?
    Even worse, the N_xxx-file does not possess any t-elements!
+{answer 2. no splitting no reordering.
+2a.
+As noted above a tg element with lang attribute value fin must be created and a child element t to boote.}
    <entry>
       <lg>
          <l>авака левкс</l>